Who made Garth Crooks' team of the week?

 Bernardo Silva: This lad is having a wonderful start to the season, which is just as well as De Bruyne and Raheem Sterling are slightly off the boil.
 Regardless, Manchester City don't seem to be suffering too much.
 Portugal playmaker Silva simply ran the show against a Burnley side that, had they taken their chances, might have come away with a point.

-As for Sterling, unlike De Bruyne, he's lost some of his confidence when playing for City but not for England.
-I sensed for some time now that the relationship between Pep Guardiola and Sterling is not what it was.
+As for Sterling, unlike De Bruyne, he's lost some of his confidence when playing for City - yet not for England.
+I have sensed for some time now that the relationship between Pep Guardiola and Sterling is not what it was.

 Maybe it is time for Sterling to leave.
 The question is, where?